 All About Charter Schools — Quick Facts

-- There are more than 6,500 charter schools serving more than 2.5 million children across the country (December 2014).
+- There are more than 6,800 charter schools serving nearly 3 million children across the country (February 2016).
 Visit CER’s National Charter School Directory for a complete searchable listing of schools and website links.
 Visit the National Charter School Directory for a complete searchable listing and website links.